drinkingc0ffee/rayhunter-enhanced-f1/docker-build/DOCKER_BUILD_GUIDE.md

 # 🐳 Rayhunter Enhanced - Simple 3-Step Docker Build

-This guide provides a **simple, modular approach** to building rayhunter-enhanced using Docker as a persistent build environment.
+This guide provides a **simple, modular approach** to building rayhunter-enhanced using Docker as a persistent build environment with GPS integration and USB device access.

 ## 🎯 **Simple 3-Step Process**